skalade/skalade.github.io/_posts/2025-05-30-robot-tokenizers.md

 I was a bit shocked how simple moving the robot really was.
 You just write numbers and the arm moves.
 The challenge is the smarts -- how do you make those movements autonomous, smooth, precise and safe.
 Each concern being a huge topic of research!

-Solving robot intelligence or "physical AI" has always been a challenging area because it's a huge decision space and there's not enough training data.
+Solving robot intelligence or "physical AI" has always been a challenging area.
 Note that I'm writing floating point numbers above, not discrete tokens, and for each degree of freedom you add a motor -- it's a huge search space for next actions.
 Availability of training data also hampers progress because robots come in various embodiments: single arm, bimanual, humanoid, dog, etc. Sensors are part of the embodiment and just switching from one camera to two changes your embodiment and you need to either finetune or re-train your policy.

 **However**, recently there's been a lot of really cool developments in VLA land, like pre-trained base robotics models, using diffusion to plan trajectories and new tokenization techniques.